 In this regard, the CC judgment, in our opinion, missed the opportunity to at least make a reference to the fact that a large number of people in India are forced to embrace an undignified death due to the lack of resources to access necessary care.
 Amongst others, the roots of the latter can be traced to a poorly funded public healthcare system, and an unaffordable and unregulated private healthcare system.
 As a result, the judgment responds, if at all, to the needs of only of a small segment of the population which may be able to access care in situations such as when a patient is in a permanent vegetative state or in a terminal state of an incurable illness.

 Finally, we would like express our deep distress at Justice Sikri’s separate opinion comprising part of the CC judgment (1), bringing in the perspective of economics and the need for rationing scarce healthcare resources.
 He suggests that euthanasia could also be justified if it is viewed or discussed in the context of economic principles.
-In this regard, he mentions two questions: “First, because of rampant poverty where majority of the persons are not able to afford health services, should they be forced to spend on medical treatment beyond their means and in the process compelling them to sell their house property, household things and other assets which may be means of livelihood Secondly, when there are limited medical facilities available, should a major part thereof be consumed on those patients who have no chances of recovery?” (pp: 85 of 112)
+In this regard, he mentions two questions: “First, because of rampant poverty where majority of the persons are not able to afford health services, should they be forced to spend on medical treatment beyond their means and in the process compelling them to sell their house property, household things and other assets which may be means of livelihood Secondly, when there are limited medical facilities available, should a major part thereof be consumed on those patients who have no chances of recovery?” ((1:p 277)

 He develops his argument further by invoking the views of other scholars such as “benefit to the individual vs to society”, that introducing an economic perspective is not incompatible with ethical issues”, and that legal permissibility justified on grounds of “respecting dignity” is further strengthened by the aforesaid economic consideration.
 What is most disturbing about this position of Justice Sikri is that neither he nor any other judge from the CB makes even a passing reference to the state’s ethical obligation to honour people’s right to healthcare by putting in place robust policies such as universal health coverage.
 In the absence of this, any economic considerations to justify euthanasia are tantamount to suggesting that those who can’t afford the necessary comprehensive healthcare are lesser individuals and must put up with suffering and dying in pain.
 This position in a way completely absolves the state of its overall obligations towards its citizens which is a dangerous path for us as a country to tread on.
 It undermines the very foundation of Constitutional values.